Sessions

 Create a session via

-Upload the preprocessed tensor to the upload URL via a
+Upload the SDK-prepared measurement payload to the secure upload URL returned by the API.

 Create a Session